Awia001/path_tracer/README.md

 # Rust Pathtracer, writen in rust
-A very basic pathtracer written in rust which renders using SDL2, "realtime" in the sense that it just draws whatever it has every frame and doesn't care.
+A very basic pathtracer based on "Raytracing in One Weekend" (https://raytracing.github.io/books/RayTracingInOneWeekend.html) written in rust which renders using SDL2.
+"Realtime" in the sense that it just draws whatever it has every frame and doesn't care.
 You must be running Rust Nightly to get access to portable simd in the standard library, I don't make the rules.

 Uses `vcpkg` to manage building library dependencies, make sure you have `cargo-vcpkg` installed and run `cargo vcpkg build` before running `cargo build`